divisionbyz0rro/Infiniscryption/DifficultyModder/README.md

 <details>
 <summary>Changelog</summary>

+1.0.1
+- Game no longer softlocks when trying to summon a deathcard inside of Kaycee's Mod.

 1.0
 - Completely written to be compatible with Kaycee's Mod.
 - Curse manager has been removed from the this mod and ported over to the API as the Challenge Manager.